 In recent years, the Committee has used two kinds of long-term stock awards: non-qualified stock options and stock incentive rights ("SIRs").
-A non-qualified stock option is the right to purchase shares of common stock of the Company within a fixed period of time (eight years for grants before 1996 and ten years thereafter) at the fair market value on the date of grant.
-Stock incentive rights are the right to receive shares of common stock of the Company conditioned on continued employment throughout a specified period (typically four years).
+A non-qualified stock option is the right to purchase shares of common stock of the Company within a fixed period of time (eight years for grants through 1995 and ten years thereafter) at the fair market value on the date of grant.
+A stock incentive right is the right to receive shares of common stock of the Company conditioned on continued employment throughout a specified period (typically four years).
 Stock incentive rights are not awarded to executive officers.

 The Committee decides whether to grant individual long-term stock awards and the amount of the awards.
 Long-term stock awards are based on the grade level of the executive, after an annual examination of the competitive marketplace.
-The Company evaluated the competitive marketplace by examining the companies included in the performance graph on p.
-11 and by using a Towers Perrin Media Survey.
+The Company evaluated the competitive marketplace by examining the Company's competitors and by using a Towers Perrin Media Survey.
 As is the case with annual bonuses, the Committee relies in large part on the recommendations of senior management as to the appropriate level of individual awards to lower level executives.